gerbaudo/urop-spark/README.md

 What you learn:

-- how to program in Verilog, and how to use an FPGA; these modern devices are used everywhere, from your car to telecommunications
+- how to program in VHDL, and how to use an FPGA; these modern devices are used everywhere, from your car to telecommunications

 Tentative budget